aaaastark/Intrusion-Detection-System-MQTT-Enabled-IoT/README.md

 ###  In this thesis, we proposed a Artificial Neural Network (ANN) for intrusion detection in the MQTT-based protocol and also compared its performance with other traditional machine learning (ML) algorithms, such as a Deep Neural Network (DNN), Naive Bayes (NB), Random Forest (RF), k-Nearest Neighbour (kNN), Decision Tree (DT), Long Short-Term Memory (LSTM), and Gated Recurrent Units (GRUs).
 The performance is proved using publicly available datasets, including MQTT-IoTIDS2020.
 The MQTT-IoT-IDS2020 contains three abstract-level features, including Uni-Flow, Bi-Flow, and Packet-Flow.
 The results for the first dataset and binary classification show that the ANN-based model achieved 99.79%, 99.85%, and 94.36% accuracies for Uni-flow, Bi-flow, and Packet-flow, respectively.
 However, in the case of multi-label classification, these accuracies reduced to 99.71%, 99.70%, and 92.86%, respectively.

 #### Research Paper: A Deep Learning-Based Intrusion Detection System for MQTT Enabled IoT
-- Website Link to Paper: <https://www.researchgate.net/publication/355478103_A_Deep_Learning-Based_Intrusion_Detection_System_for_MQTT_Enabled_IoT>.
+- Website Link for Paper: <https://www.researchgate.net/publication/355478103_A_Deep_Learning-Based_Intrusion_Detection_System_for_MQTT_Enabled_IoT>.

 #### Loading the dataset IEEE DataPort (MQTT-IOT-IDS2020)
-- Website Link to Dataset: <https://ieee-dataport.org/open-access/mqtt-iot-ids2020-mqtt-internet-things-intrusion-detection-dataset>.
+- Website Link for Dataset: <https://ieee-dataport.org/open-access/mqtt-iot-ids2020-mqtt-internet-things-intrusion-detection-dataset>.
 - ![image](https://user-images.githubusercontent.com/74346775/184631198-2e285ae9-c5bb-400f-95e4-8d11574c3618.png)
 #### MQTT INTERNET OF THINGS INTRUSION DETECTION DATASET